Jeikarthik/Fairlearn/README.md

 # FairLens

-FairLens is a full-stack fairness audit platform built to support "technical setup once, accessible insight afterward."
-A technical owner can connect datasets, APIs, and monitoring hooks, while later users interact with plain-language results, reports, and alerts.
+FairLens is a full-stack AI bias audit and mitigation platform built to support "technical setup once, accessible insight afterward."
+A technical owner connects datasets, APIs, and monitoring hooks, while all subsequent users interact with plain-language results, reports, and alerts.

 ## Documentation